High accuracy sub‑meter positioning

-Many stationary or slow-moving applications require higher accuracy than traditional GPS provides, for example mapping, agricultural, marine construction, open-sky warehouse management and location-based recreational applications such as geocaching and handheld golf rangefinders.
+Many industrial and leisure applications require higher accuracy than traditional GNSS provides, for example mapping, agricultural uses, marine navigation, construction, open‑sky warehouse management and location- based recreational applications such as geocaching and handheld golf rangefinders.

-A much lower-cost solution is based on Precise Point Positioning (PPP), a method that performs precise position determination using a single frequency GPS receiver.
+In some of these applications, Real Time Kinematic (RTK) or post‑processing can be used to achieve accuracy to millimeters at the cost of time or deployment of a local reference receiver.
+A much lower‑cost solution is based on Precise Point Positioning (PPP), a method that performs precise position determination to within a meter using a single receiver.

-u-blox has implemented PPP in its NEO-6P GPS module.
-The stand-alone module requires no mobile units, is compact (12.2 x 16.0 x 2.4 mm LCC package) and integrates easily with u-blox wireless modules to support high-accuracy telematics applications.
+u‑blox has implemented PPP in its NEO‑7P GNSS module, which also supports RTCM D‑GPS in standard point‑positioning mode for survey use.
+This stand‑alone high‑precision implementation requires no reference receiver deployment, is delivered as a compact (12.2 x 16.0 x 2.4 mm LCC) product, and integrates easily with u‑blox wireless modules to support high‑accuracy telematics applications.